 On stage, Google's VP of (Android) Engineering, Dave Burke, appeared quite content with himself when talking about the camera Huawei and Google agreed on for fitting inside the 6P.
 We've got a 12.3-megapixel unit, complete with f/2.0 lens and large, 1.55µm pixels that can (theoretically) capture some 90% more light than the Nexus 6.

-f/2.0 lens, but with smaller, 1.12µm pixels.
+Speaking of the 6, it's got a 13-megapixel main snapper, also teamed with f/2.0 lens, but with smaller, 1.12µm pixels.
 That sensor (Sony's IMX214) is smaller at 1/3.06", which explains why the (suspected IMX377) unit on the Nexus 6P packs bigger pixels.
 Both configs also include a dual LED flash, though the newer Nexus phablet offers a fancier, IR laser-assisted auto focus, but no optical stabilization.
 That ought to mean faster focusing, but less steady footage, though Google didn't elaborate.
 Finally, while 4K UHD recording is a staple with the two, only the newer phablet can do slow-motion sorcery, with the cap set at 240 frames per second and (we guess) 720p resolution.